pretalx/ansible-pretalx/README.rst

 You can configure variables in that playbook, overriding anything in the defaults_.

-The following steps were tested on Debian 10:
+The following steps were tested on Debian 10, Ansible 2.7.7, and Pretalx 1.0.4:

 0. First, make sure `Ansible is installed`_
 1. Clone this repo somewhere, such as your home directory